Maigret (1992 TV series)

-Maigret is a British television series that ran on ITV for twelve episodes in 1992 and 1993.
+Maigret is a British television series that ran on ITV for twelve episodes between 9 February 1992 and 18 April 1993.
 It is an adaptation of the books by Georges Simenon featuring his fictional French detective Jules Maigret.
 It aired in the United States on Mystery!.

 Production

 The programme was filmed in Budapest which doubled for post-WWII France.
 Airing in two seasons, each of the episodes was based on a single book.
 The series covered only 12 of Georges Simenon's 75 novels and 28 short stories about the detective.